+Appropriate engineering controls CARE: Explosive vapour air mixtures may be present on opening vessels which have contained liquid ammonia.
+Fatalities have occurred Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

+Personal protection

-Personal protection Safety glasses with side shields.
-Eye and face protection ▶ Chemical goggles.
-Skin protection See Hand protection below ▶ Wear chemical protective gloves, e.g. PVC. ▶ Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to Hands/feet protection manufacturer.
+Eye and face protection Safety glasses with side shields.
+Chemical goggles.

+Skin protection See Hand protection below

+Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-Butyl rubber gloves ·Nitrile rubber gloves (Note: Nitric acid penetrates nitrile gloves in a few minutes.)
-Body protection See Other protection below Overalls.
-Other protection P.V.C apron.
+Butyl rubber gloves Nitrile rubber gloves (Note: Nitric acid penetrates nitrile gloves in a few minutes.)

+Body protection See Other protection below

+Other protection Overalls.
+P.V.C apron.